The XLIFF 2.0 file filter by default imports files with the following extensions:

-- and unit in the file contains sizeRestriction attribute.
+- and unit in the file contains the sizeRestriction attribute.

-Than the max value is set as max length property of the segment.
+The maximum value is then set as the maximum length property of the segment.

-Please note that when the unit is divided to more segments, then all segments have same max length property set to the maximum for the unit - in this case warning is returned after import:
+Please note: When the unit is divided into more segments, all segments will have the same maximum length property.
+This will be equal to the maximum for the unit—in this case, the following warning is returned after import:

 A unit is split to more segments, the maximum length limit will be checked for each segment separately.